Is god still in the details?

 Comment on this idea by Rom Sangkavatana, the managing director of bespoke branding and design company.

 Rom Design studio has made a great impact on Thailand art and design circle.
 “We created products based on creativity and meaning.
 Our production consisted of timeless pieces, which fulfil the needs of today but at the same time communicating a lasting message for the future.
 In other words, we cultivated identities without an expiry date, as this is what we believe great designs should do.
 Therefore, we pay great attention to the details, including our philosophy on reaching out to people, surrounding space and course of actions; that’s how values are created.
 Despite the clean and simple appearance, each design communicated meaning, life and connections through the details.”

 And yes, finally, now in 2020 or 50 years later.
 God is still in the details.

 Mauro Ravizza Kreiger, former creative director of Pal Zileri, an Italian brand specialises in fine formal and casual menswear — Arabian Business Handcrafting silver cutlery featuring clean architectural lines and intricate patterns — Atelier Courbet

-The idiom, “God is in the details” has most notably been attributed to German― born architect Ludwig Mies van der Rohe by The New York Times in Mies’s 1969 obituary.
+The idiom, “God is in the details” has most notably been attributed to the German― born architect Ludwig Mies van der Rohe by The New York Times in Mies’s 1969 obituary.
 However, the expression also appears to have been a favourite of theGerman art historian Aby Warburg.
-Or earlier form, “Le bon Dieu est dans le détail”― the good God is in the detail — is generally attributed to French Realism novelist Gustave Flaubert (1821–1880).
+In an earlier form, “Le bon Dieu est dans le détail”― the good God is in the detail — is generally attributed to the French Realism novelist, Gustave Flaubert (1821–1880).